DavidHaslam/VulgateGlaire/derived/README.md

 1. I have resaved the TextPipe filters in the new *human readable* **JSON** text file format.
 2. Input and output paths for these TextPipe filters were not updated when I copied these into the GitHub project.
 3. The Windows **subst** command is used *ad hoc* to create virtual drive letters on my PC as and when the need arises.
 It's a neat way to shorten long file paths.
 4. As indicated in the *module*.conf file, the text development was not quite completed in October 2017.
 There are still a few tasks **TBD**.
+5. Paths to external replace lists may need to be tweaked for some of the TextPipe filters.